Frequently Asked Questions about Summer Programs

-All students applying for the Junior Artist Seminar or Young Artist Seminar MUST submit an audition recording through their Embark application in order to be considered for admission.
+All students applying for the Junior Artist Seminar or Young Artist Seminar must submit an audition video recording through their Acceptd application in order to be considered for admission.

 Adult Seminar participants do not need to submit an audition recording.
 All levels of experience are welcome.

 New Chamberre applicants may be contacted by the program leaders to submit audio/video.